-Applicants must be at least sixteen (16) years of age or older; and a

-    resident of Alabama or a Lifetime Hunting License holder of the State of
+- Applicants must be at least sixteen (16) years of age or older; and a resident of Alabama or a Lifetime Hunting License holder of the State of Alabama.

-    Alabama.

-    - Permits and Tags are non-transferable.
-Only a permit holder may hunt

-    sandhill cranes.
-All permits will be issued once confirmation is

-    received the sandhill crane identification test was passed, the permit

-    was purchased, and the hunter status was accepted by the drawn hunter.
+- Permits are non-transferable.
+Only a permit holder may hunt sandhill cranes.
+All permits will be issued via email once confirmation is received the sandhill crane identification test was passed, the permit was purchased, and the hunter status was accepted by the drawn hunter.

-    - Drawn hunters must obtain a Federal Duck Stamp and must also obtain a

-    HIP certification and Wildlife Management Area License (if applicable).
+- Hunters must also obtain a Federal Duck Stamp, HIP certification and Wildlife Management Area License (if applicable) to legally hunt.

-    - When you harvest a sandhill crane, before you move the bird, fill in

-    the appropriate harvest information on your permit and attach the tag to
+- When you harvest a sandhill crane, before you move the bird, fill in the appropriate harvest information on your permit.

-    the bird.
-Each harvested crane must be accompanied by a completed tag

-    (each tag allows harvest of 1 crane) and must match information written

-    on the permit.